Alleviating the cosmological constant problem from particle production: Coincidence and fine-tuning problems

-Thus, we here make the assumption that reheating lasts in a negligible time, \textit{i.e.}, approximating the inflation ends with the beginning of radiation epoch, we write for the two spacetimes the corresponding line elements to hold\footnote{We here report both the spacetimes in conformal time representations.
+We now consider the transition from the inhomogeneous inflationary scenario to the matter-dominated reheating previously discussed.
+We write for the two spacetimes the corresponding line elements to hold\footnote{We here report both the spacetimes in conformal time representations.
 This choice is arbitrary: analogous results can be found using cosmic time instead of $\tau_1$ and $\tau_2$.}

 with $\Gamma\equiv \sqrt{1-4\Psi}$ and \emph{a priori} $\tau_1\neq\tau_2$, $x_i\neq X_i$.
 Here the perturbed metric $g_1$ is associated to Eq. \eqref{eq37} whereas $g_2$ is the current spatially-flat homogeneous and isotropic FRW spacetime, still valid up to our time by simply fulfilling the cosmological principle.
 We evaluate the Israel--Darmois junction conditions and we assume the following recipe: